Rachnerd/angular1workshop/README.md

 ## Assignment 1
 The focus of the first assignment is routing and the use of controllers/services.
 At the end of this assignment routes/controllers are created and configured.
 1.1 - Display a list of clients in the HomePage using [ng-repeat](https://docs.angularjs.org/api/ng/directive/ngRepeat).

-1.2 - Make HomeCtrl GET a client by id through the ClientService (remote url: /clients/1).

-1.3 - Create a new ClientCtrl on the myApp module in a new file (scripts/controllers/client.controller.js).
+1.1 - Create a new ClientCtrl on the myApp module in a new file (scripts/controllers/client.controller.js).

-1.4 - Make ClientCtrl handle the /client/:id route and create and assign a client template.
+1.2 - Make ClientCtrl handle the /client/:id route and create and assign a client template.

-1.5 - Move the get by id call from HomeCtrl to ClientCtrl.
+1.3 - Add get by id functionality to the ClientService (remote url: /clients/id)

-1.6 - Visualize the client in the client template based on the id in the url ([$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams)).
+1.4 - Retrieve a client based on the id of the url ([$routeParams](https://docs.angularjs.org/api/ngRoute/service/$routeParams)).

-1.7 - Add a click handler to every user on the Home page that will redirect ([$location](https://docs.angularjs.org/api/ng/service/$location)) to the appropriate client/:id url.

-1.8 - Add PUT and DELETE functionality in the ClientService and test if it works.
+1.5 - Add PUT and DELETE functionality in the ClientService and test if it works.